joelsleeba/Varsha-2022/README.md

 # Lecture Notes in Mathematics

-I intend to post my notes that I take in class after LaTeX them.
+I intend to post my notes that I take in class after $\LaTeX$ them.
 I feel that it will give me very good excuse to review my notes and rephrase it in own words later in the evening after I get back from class.
 In case, you're curious: I use Vim, Vim-$\LaTeX$ plugin and Zathura to do the needed work.

 Here's a quote that I like and wish to implement: